tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 so learning only the kana won't cut it.

-In the article about learning kana (later in this guide) I recomend using a traning app or a premade Anki deck.
+In the article about learning kana (later in this guide) I recommend using a training app or a premade Anki deck.
 Either way should take you two days or so to complete, and no more than a week if you're lazy.

 ### Kanji